lukasclimbs/compiler/README.md

 -Adding formal testing for typechecking later.

 -You now must write the type of the variable (either int or bool) when making a function declaration.

+### Project
+-I have completed the project.
+In the implementation are the boolean operators not, and, or, xor, nor, nand, and xnor.

+-The syntax for all of them is infix notation between booleans with the exception of not, which only takes one argument.

+-Their behavior works the same as the standard definitions of such functions.